 Introduction

-Naverisk Documents are accessible from Settings > Documents and from the search icon on the top right hand of your Naverisk instance.
-There are 4 different types of Document Article types which are explained in detail below.
-Documents are client specific but can be made available to sub-clients as required.
-All documents can be created and managed from Settings > Documents.
+You can access Naverisk Documents via Service Desk > Documents or by clicking the search icon in the top right corner of your Naverisk instance.
+There are four types of Document Articles, each described in detail below.
+Documents are client-specific but can be shared with sub-clients if needed.

 1.0 Article Types